 Part-time career, full-on rewards

-The Army Reserve Force (ResF), formally known as the Territorial Force (TF), is a part-time job like no other.
+The Army Reserve Force (ResF), formerly known as the Territorial Force (TF), is a part-time job like no other.
 Whether your everyday life involves accountancy, brick-laying, customer service, or you are a recent graduate – the ResF will let you escape your everyday life.
 ResF soldiers and officers play a crucial role in supplementing the full-time component of the Army (Regular Force) on local and international operations.

 Reserve Force soldiers and officers will generally train one weekend per month, as well as the occasional weekday evening, with the minimum expected commitment being a cumulative 20 days per year.